johnathanvman/F6/index.md

 						if(PositiveUnit != null){
 							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
 								Entrys.push("My POS kicks open the wooden door and we charge inside.
 An alert TAG perching up in the lofty rafters swoops down, ready for a fight!")
+							}else if(map[party.y][party.x].units[0].Tags[0] == "Drowgirl"){
+								if(map[party.y][party.x].units[0].Clothing == "Dress"){
+									Entrys.push("My POS slams open the wooden door and we charge inside.
+AHOS "+randomEntry("ClothingSolo"+map[party.y][party.x].units[0].Clothing)+choose([" seems surprised by our entrance, and scrambles to draw her weapons!"," quickly draws her blades when she sees us."," watches the broken hinge slide towards her as she draws a blades."],[" sits at a table of rich food and wine.
+She quickly sets her silverware down and grabs a weapons when she see us!"," dancees to the sound of a music box.
+It stops with the sound of a record scratch, and she draws her blade."," stands at a table covered in papers.
+She seems completely surprised by our entrance, and pauses for a few moments before drawing a blade."," sits quietly while she reads.
+Our presence enrages her, and she hurriedly set a bookmark before grabbing a blade."]))
 								}else{
+									Entrys.push("My POS slams open the wooden door and we charge inside.
+AHOS "+randomEntry("ClothingSolo"+map[party.y][party.x].units[0].Clothing)+choose([" seems surprised by our entrance, and scrambles to draw her weapons!"," quickly draws her blades when she sees us."," watches the broken hinge slide towards her as she draws a blades."],[" sits at a table of tasty food.
+She quickly grabs a weapons when she see us!"," standing guard.
+Her weapon is already in hand, and she's clearly been waiting for a fight."," rests on a bunk.
+She quickly grabs her weapons and gets ready for a fight."," plays a strange game involving cups and a small ball.
+Her fun comes to an end, and she gets ready for a fight!"]))
+								}
+							}else{
 								Entrys.push("My POS kicks open the wooden door and we charge inside.
 An alert TAG stands guard in the next room, ready for a fight!")
 							}
 						}else{
 							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
-								Entrys.push("My POS kicks open the wooden door and we charge inside.
+								Entrys.push("I kick open the wooden door and we charge inside.
 An alert TAG perching up in the lofty rafters swoops down, ready for a fight!")
 							}else{
-								Entrys.push("My POS kicks open the wooden door and we charge inside.
+								Entrys.push("I kick open the wooden door and we charge inside.
 An alert TAG stands guard in the next room, ready for a fight!")
 							}
 						}
 					}